‘What is the point of life?’ is a question that’s been bugging humans since day one.

 - Intimate relationships

 - Spirituality or faith

-If any of the above resonated with you, make a note.
+If any of the above resonates with you, make a note.
 This is where you’re likely to find your meaning and purpose.
-It may be true that several of the above resonated with you.
+It may be true that several of the above resonates with you.
 That’s great!
-Write it all down.
+Write them all down.